remix-run/remix-website/data/posts/remix-vs-next.md

 }
 ```

-Here we've isolated the actual search function in the `loader` in the `app/routes/search-products` route.
+Here the search function is isolated in the `loader` in the `app/routes/search-products` route.
 The decision to call this function server side and include the data in the server's HTML response vs. call it after the skeleton UI has loaded is trivial.
 Nothing fundamentally changes about _how_ the data is loaded, simply _when_.
 No questions about API tokens, SDK browser compatibility, etc. Plus, all abstractions around the Shopify API remain unchanged!

 **This is a big difference from Next.js, and even backend-focused frameworks like Rails, Phoenix, and Laravel.** If you want to do the fetching with the document, you can use their abstractions (like `getServerSideProps`), but if you want to change to client fetching, you have to: